A new gift from Chevron will help fuel the next generation of innovators in the Central Valley.

 Chevron will support the following Fresno State initiatives:

-- $150,000 — Community Mobile Health Unit, College of Health and Human Services: The Community Mobile Health Unit will continue to provide essential health care services for underserved individuals and support hands-on health education by adding an additional 20 visits per year to the schedule, which will include West Fresno and Fresno County rural communities.
+- $150,000 — Community Mobile Health Unit, College of Health and Human Services: The Community Mobile Health Unit will continue to provide essential health care services for underserved individuals and support hands-on health education in West Fresno and Fresno County rural communities.

 - $140,000 — Control Systems Laboratory, Lyles College of Engineering: This gift will enhance laboratory experiences for undergraduate and graduate students whose interests lie in computer control, robotics, automated manufacturing and intelligent sensors.
 The newly acquired laboratory equipment will allow students to model, design and simulate physical systems building upon the advanced theories they learn in the classroom.
 This academic addition will help manufacturers and production companies hiring Fresno State Engineers throughout the Central Valley.